 Before you even run a regression, you should first plot the points and see whether they seem to lie along a straight line.
 If the distribution is obviously not a straight line, don’t do a linear regression.
 (Some other form of regression might still be appropriate, but that is outside the scope of this course.)

-Let’s use this example from Sullivan, Michael, Fundamentals of Statistics 3/e (Pearson Prentice Hall, 2011), page 179: the distance a golf ball travels versus the speed with which the club head hit it.
+Let’s use this example from Sullivan (2011, 179) [in “Sources Used” at the end of this book]: the distance a golf ball travels versus the speed with which the club head hit it.